Viishveesh/devopslesson/README.md

 ---

-> **⭐ If this hub helps you learn DevOps, please star the repo** — it helps other engineers discover these free resources.
+> **⭐ If this hub helps you learn DevOps, please star the repo**.
+It helps other engineers discover these free resources.

 ## 📋 Table of Contents